OSINTELProject/Rblogdown/content/Daily Rundown/blog-18.md

 #### Current Status of Sanction Negotiation

 Iran has walked back its demands for all sanctions to be removed.
-Instead it looks to be asking for its ablity to sell oil on the global market (see last post).
+Instead it looks to be asking for its ability to sell oil on the global market (see last post).

 ## Turkish Lira at New Low